ANCHORED CAUSALITY THEORY • LECTURE 11 OF 12

 A ≈ e^(iS_classical/ℏ)

-All paths → one path.
-Wave → particle.
+All paths → classical concentration (derived).
+One path realized (postulated).
 The path integral describes both regimes.

 Two Languages, One Reality